 - immunology, especially tumour immunology and autoimmune disease;

-- microbiology, especially bacterial pathogenicity and antimicrobial resistance;
+- microbiology, especially bacterial and fungal pathogenicity and antimicrobial resistance;

-- virology, including the study of important human viruses such as coronaviruses, adenoviruses and dengue viruses.
+- virology, including the study of important human viruses such as coronaviruses, influenza viruses, adenoviruses and dengue viruses.

 Cancer is a major cause of death in the UK and the lifetime risk of developing cancer is about one in three.
 Over 50 per cent of cancers are preventable.
 The overall research aim for the groups within cancer biology is to increase our understanding of the cellular and molecular basis of cancer and to bring advances in these areas to the clinic, in terms of prevention strategies, early diagnosis and targeted novel treatments.